oroszgy/awesome-hungarian-nlp/README.md

 - [OPUS Corpus][https://opus.nlpl.eu] is a growing collection of translated texts from the web
 - [MASSIVE dataset](https://github.com/alexa/massive) is a parallel dataset of > 1M utterances across 51 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
 - [PWS](https://github.com/nytud/PWS) is a parallel collection of the Winograd schemas in seven languages (including Hungarian)
+- [HunSimpleNews](https://huggingface.co/datasets/ELTE-DH/HunSimpleNews is the first Hungarian text simplification corpus that includes the standard and simplified versions of whole documents.
+- [HunSum-1](https://huggingface.co/datasets/SZTAKI-HLT/HunSum-1) is a Hungarian-language dataset containing over 1.1M unique news articles with lead and other metadata.
+The dataset contains articles from 9 major Hungarian news websites.
+- [HunSum-2-abstractive](https://huggingface.co/datasets/SZTAKI-HLT/HunSum-2-abstractive) and [HunSum-2-extractive](https://huggingface.co/datasets/SZTAKI-HLT/HunSum-2-extractive) are Hungarian-language datasets containing over 1.8M unique news articles with lead and other metadata.
+The dataset contains articles from 27 major Hungarian news websites.
+- [parallelbible](https://github.com/nytud/parallelbible) The Parallel Bible Corpus is based on the historical text material of the Old Hungarian Corpus, as its database contains all of the Old and Middle Hungarian Bible translations which are available in this corpus.
+The King James Bible and three Finnish translations are included in the database as well.

 ### Linguistic resources